kbrsh/slash/README.md

 To verify the implementation is correct, run it against byte arrays of `0`, `0, 1`, `0, 1, 2`...`0...255`, and store all of the results in a byte array (each hash takes up 64 entries).

-Hash the result byte array, and the resulting hash should be `0x1`.
-This is due to an interesting property of the Slash hash function.
-Since the XOR cancels itself out during the second run.
+Hash the result byte array, and the resulting hash should be `0x1fd71bf7b3370f18`.

 ### License